Collection: Legacy Collection

 Plo Koon really does get better and better the longer you play with him.
 He has wonderful soft-goods and the hard plastic skirt has been removed in its entirety.
 This allows for optimum mobility and effortless posing.
 It is our desire to see plastic skirts be ultimately eliminated on all future action figures (especially the Jedi) because it does inhibit what they can do as an action figure.
 Not only does he have soft-goods below his belt, the fabric has been cut perfectly and the drape is gorgeous.
 It is not stiff and falls with clean lines and the silhouette of the figure is stunning.
 The flesh parts have been cast in a much more human tone than the previous versions of Plo Koon (like what we see in the Droid Factory/Saga Legends packages).
 We think the true color lies somewhere in the middle because the new version is too light and the Saga Legends version is clearly too dark.
 His outfit matches throughout his body (chest to arms, etc.) and his dark brown pants enhance his reddish upper threads very nicely.
 Probably the next best enhancement to Plo Koon are his legs.
 Swivel jointed at the hips but ball-jointed at the knees and ankles, his legs have been crafted with such attention to detail, we once again are amazed by how much it looks like what we saw in Episode III (or actually production skills).
 Cast in a lighter brown than the rest of his costume, the boots are probably the best sculpted detail on this figure.
 That is saying a lot for a part of the costume than can go pretty much unnoticed, especially in the films.
 Plo Koon comes with the removable mask, a lit lightsaber and the “concept art” double-bladed lightsaber gauntlet.
 He displays very nicely and can hold them all at the same time without any issues.
 Plo Koon’s right hand has been designed flawlessly with two fingers bent inward so that the lightsaber hilt actually snaps in place between these two fingers.
 In other words, that lightsaber is going nowhere unless you pry it out of his hands yourself.
 (We love when designs are this great!)
 This of course is not new (since the original hands have been reused) and you are most likely familiar with this awesome design already.
 Although the concept art shows that the gauntlet had green blades, Hasbro opted to be a little more faithful to The Clone Wars series (we assume) and cast them in blue.
 It could be said that this Plo Koon is a realistic version of The Clone Wars Plo Koon (No. 14) if you display him with this gauntlet.
 (We won’t, but the possibility certainly exists.)

-Status: Plo Koon is a kit-bashed figure that utilizes the torso and hands from 2005's ROTS Plo Koon (III 16) with all-new arms, all-new legs, and a brand new head sculpt.
-(Of particular interest, Hasbro maintained the same-sized neck peg as the 2005 ROTS Plo Koon (III 16) figure, so the heads and hands are interchangeable if you prefer to have a figure without a removable antiox mask.)
+Status: Plo Koon is a kit-bashed figure that utilizes the torso and hands from 2005's ROTS Plo Koon (III 16) with all-new arms, all-new legs, and a brand new head sculpt with removable antiox mask.
+Of particular note, Hasbro maintained the same-sized neck peg as the 2005 ROTS Plo Koon (III 16) figure, so the heads and hands are interchangeable if you prefer to have a figure without a removable antiox mask.

 Accessory Count: 3